FREE Shipping on orders over $899

 At this stage of life, the focus is on prevention and maintaining eye health.
 Here are some key guidelines:

-• Perform regular eye checkups to monitor vision and detect problems early.
+• Have regular eye exams to monitor your vision and detect problems early.

 • Protect your eyes from UV light by wearing sunglasses.